-A conveyancer can cut through the legal jargon and red tape associated with buying a home, thereby taking some of the stress out of the process.
-They might also have a better understanding of legalities to be cautious of when purchasing property, such as easements, caveats, or covenants.
-But what else does a conveyancer do and do you need one?
+Conveyancers can cut through the legal jargon and red tape associated with buying a home, taking some of the stress out of the process.
+They also have training in spotting legal red flags involved with property purchases, such as easements, caveats, or covenants.
+But what else does a conveyancer do and do you really need one?
 Read on to decide for yourself.

 What is conveyancing?

-Conveyancing is the legal action of moving the official ownership of the land title to a new owner.
-This new owner can be either a person or an entity, like a small business.
-It involves preparing, verifying, and lodging the various legal documents associated with home buying and selling, as well as preparing the property for settlement.
+Conveyancing is the legal process of transferring the official ownership of a land title to a new owner.
+The new owner can be either a person or an entity, such as a small business.
+It involves preparing, verifying, and lodging the various legal documents associated with home buying and selling to achieve settlement.

-As you can imagine, this process is far from simple.
+As you can imagine, the process can be far from simple.
 A conveyancing transaction typically consists of three stages:

 -